imonbayazid/angular-spring-mongo-docker/README.md

 # angular-spring-mongo-docker
-This project will shows how to dockerize and run a full stack project(angular,spring,mongoDB).
+This project will show how to dockerize and run a full stack project(angular,spring,mongoDB).

 ##Instruction: